Find Affordable College Courses

 $14,564 Average Tuition & Fees

-Out of the 7 schools in Texas that were part of this year’s ranking, The University of Texas at Dallas landed the # 5 spot on the list.
-Located in the medium-sized city of Richardson, UT Dallas is a public school with a very large student population.
+A rank of #5 on this year’s list means The University of Texas at Dallas is a great value for public policy students.
+Located in the city of Richardson, UT Dallas is a public school with a very large student population.

-In-state tuition fees for undergraduate students at UT Dallas are $14,564 per year.
+The average tuition and fees for an in-state undergraduate at UT Dallas are $14,564 a year.
 On average, public policy graduates from UT Dallas take out $19,062 in student loans while working on their degree.

-In addition to its great value ranking, UT Dallas is in the top 20% of all schools on our Best Public Policy Schools in Texas list.
+UT Dallas excels when it comes to quality.
+It’s ranked in the top 20% of all schools on our Best Public Policy Schools in Texas list.

 Read full report on Public Policy at The University of Texas at Dallas